 5. Does the course offer ways for me to evaluate how my student is doing?

 Does the course offer a way for you to evaluate how your student is doing in the course, such as discussion questions you do with your student or quizzes and tests?

-After years of teaching in local churches and college campuses, I’m excited, this year, to offer high school students a full-school-year course to teach them how to study the Bible for themselves – Equipped!
+After years of teaching in local churches and college campuses, I’m excited to offer high school students a full-school-year course to teach them how to study the Bible for themselves – Equipped!
 Tools for Exploring the Bible.

-This year we’re launching the New Testament survey course.
-If you’re considering having your student learn about the Bible as literature, this is the course for you.
+If you’re considering having your student learn about the Bible as literature, this New Testament survey course is the course for you.
 We’ll be taking a deep dive into each book of the New Testament, book by book, allowing students to understand the literary flow and features of each book.

 Check out our sample lessons to see if it’s a good fit!